 First, only keep the best books.
-What I mean by that is:
+What we mean by that is:

 - Only keep books you love, and have happy memories/emotions associated with them.
 If you finished a book and you didn’t like it, get it out of your house.
 If you want a happy home, only own things that make you happy.
 AND,

 - Keep only what you will read again.
 We have enjoyed many books that we will nevertheless never open again, because they were too sad/depressing, not relevant to us anymore, or irrelevant to our current goals.
 Only keep the books that you will get use out of in the future.
 Otherwise, sell or donate them to someone who can use them.

 After you’re down to your favorites decide how you want to store the books.
 Here area few book storage solutions for fitting your favorite reads in a small space.

 1) Vertical stacking book shelves

 You can squeeze dozens of books onto stacking book shelves, and your books are usually easier to see and read on these wall shelves, than when positioned vertically, as well.
 The can fit into narrow spaces that most full-sized pieces of furniture wouldn’t, and are much easier to move around and position exactly where you want them.
 Even better, there are some stacking bookcases that attach directly to the wall, such as the shelf from West Elm to the right, which can free the floor space underneath.